 S. Asmar read the letter sent to the ISO TMB into the record.
 This topic was also discussed on the first day of the CMC’s meeting.
 Beyond confirmation that the letter had been received, there had been no communication from the ISO.
 S. Asmar again agreed to inform the CMC once a response was received and will involve the MOIMS Area and DAI WG.

 Before the meeting was adjourned, S. Asmar noted that he and T. Pham were in South Korea for meetings with KARI related to their roles with NASA’s DSN.
 They had toured KARI’s new 35m antenna and were impressed with the facility.
 S. Asmar had spoken with colleagues at KARI about their participation in CCSDS.
 KARI was then an Observer member.
-As KARI expanded the scope of its work and international cooperation and more significant role in CCSDS could follow.
-S. Asmar recommended that KARI consider becoming a Participating Member of CCSDS.
+As KARI expanded the scope of its work and international cooperation and more significant role in CCSDS could follow, S. Asmar recommended that KARI consider becoming a Participating Member of CCSDS.

 The meeting adjourned at 14:33.